Thank you to the Lavine family for their generous and historic $5 million pledge.

 Marc Lavine, Jonathan’s brother, is a Cycle for Survival leader and key advocate for the cause.
 Since 2009, Marc has been a prominent force in the community, captaining top fundraising teams and participating in events as an Extreme rider — cycling for four hours nonstop.
 In 2018, Cycle for Survival presented Marc and his wife, Lori, and Jeannie and Jonathan with the Game Changer Award in recognition of their fierce determination and dedication to Cycle for Survival.

-The Crimson Lion / Lavine Family Foundation will apply a portion of this year’s gift to sponsor a new fundraising challenge for the Cycle for Survival community.
-To encourage giving at the leadership level ($10,000 or more), the Lavines will match up to $500,000 in eligible donations.
-In recognition of Cycle for Survival’s 15th anniversary, the Crimson Lion / Lavine Family Foundation Match to Inspire, which will launch in late January, will further the impact of new and increased leadership gifts.
+A portion of the Crimson Lion / Lavine Family Foundation’s gift will support Match to Inspire, an annual fundraising challenge for the Cycle for Survival community that encourages giving at the leadership level ($10,000 or more), furthering the impact of new and increased leadership gifts.
 This match builds on the foundation’s past sponsorship of the annual Million Match Challenge, which generated nearly $30 million in new and increased giving between 2015 and 2020.
 More information about the Crimson Lion / Lavine Family Foundation Match to Inspire can be found here.

 Jeannie and Jonathan Lavine